jericrealubit/stock-dashboard/README.md

 - Real-time stock data display
 - Responsive design using Tailwind CSS
-- Fast and efficient frontend built with React and Vite
+- Fast and efficient frontend built with Vue and Vite

 ## **Getting Started**